amiquilini/trRosetta_distance-constraints/README.md

 ```

 ### Example Files
-The fasta file and *NpzFile* (distribution matrix) of the CASP13 T0957s1 target is being provided for testing.
+The fasta file and *NpzFile* (distribution matrix) of the CASP13 T0957s1 target is being provided as an example.

 #### Note
 - Rosetta is freely available to academic laboratories.